 - The Company finalized it's zakat status with ("ZATCA") till 2011. - The Company received zakat assessment for the years 2012, which shows zakat difference amounting to SAR 245,008.
 The Company objected against this assessment and the objection is still under consideration by ("ZATCA"). - The Company filled the zakat returns for years 2013 to 2017 and these returns are under studying from ("ZATCA"). - The company received zakat assessment for the years 2018, which shows zakat difference amounting to SAR 119,637.
-The Company objected against this assessment and the objection is still under consideration by ("ZATCA"). - The Company filled information zakat returns for 2019, 2020 & 2021 to ("ZATCA") with no zakat liabilities and not obtained a zakat certificate due to non paid zakat difference.
+The Company objected against this assessment and the objection is still under consideration by ("ZATCA"). - The Company filled information zakat returns from 2019 to 2022 to ("ZATCA") with no zakat liabilities and obtained a zakat certificate valid until 30/04/2024.

-Notes to the consolidated financial statements for the year ended December 31, 2022 (All amounts in Saudi Riyals Thousands unless otherwise stated)
+Notes to the consolidated financial statements for the year ended December 31, 2023